urbster1/mareo/README.md

 Press F11 or use the menus: EAC =\] Compression Options.
 Once on the Compression options dialog box, under the External Compression tab, set the fields as follows:

 1. Parameter passing scheme: User Defined Encoder
-2. Use file extension: the file extension of the first encoder you are going to use(*)
+2. Use file extension: the file extension of the first encoder you are going to use(\*)
 3. Program, including path, used for compression: MAREO’s full path
-4. Additional command line options: mareo.ini %s %d "%a" "%g" "%t" "%n" %y "%m"
+4. Additional command line options: `mareo.ini %source% %dest% "%artist%" "%albumtitle%" "%title%" "%tracknr1%" %year% "%genre%"` (\*\*)
 5. Add ID3 tag: unchecked
 6. Delete WAV after compression: unchecked

 IMPORTANT: double quotes (") are used to enclose parameters that can have spaces inside.
 EAC automatically encloses source (%s) and destination (%d) file names with double quotes (") if required so it is not needed in either case.

-(*): If you want MAREO to rename all the files, you must cheat EAC.
+(\*): If you want MAREO to rename all the files, you must cheat EAC.
 EAC gets confused when MAREO ends and it can’t find the encoded file to rename, as MAREO has already renamed it, so out of confusion EAC deletes the file that has matching extension with the one defined in EAC’s config!
 The workaround is to define EAC’s "Use file extension" to any one not being actually used, for example XXX.
 If you set the extension to XXX, EAC can’t find any matching file, and it goes ok.
 (You can also set EAC’s naming scheme to one different that the one MARE would use, like only album - track (%C - %N).
 Anyone would work, as MAREO would be renaming).

+(\*\*): For versions of Exact Audio Copy pre-v1.0b2, the parameters for "Additional command-line options" should be: `mareo.ini %s %d "%a" "%g" "%t" "%n" %y "%m"`

 PLEXTOOLS PROFESSIONAL XL SETUP
 =============================================